 More than Coffee is a heartwarming collection of memories and anecdotes in which the author reflects on her early life, her marriage, her love for family and friends, and her appreciation for the great outdoors.
 In poetry and prose she writes poignantly (and often humorously) of love, loss, sadness and joy, and I found myself relating to each section.
 The overall feeling I had after reading More than Coffee was one of optimism and upliftment.
 A wonderful book!

-5 Stars: Balroop Singh – Heart-warming and delightful memoir – September 23, 2021
+By Balroop Singh – Heart-warming and delightful memoir 5 stars

 More than Coffee: Memories in Verse and Prose by Lauren Scott is a heart-warming memoir that captures lovely moments of childhood, of parents’ love, of attachments, of campfires and hiking with the love of her life.
 The blissful moments come alive as Scott revels in the good times, letting nostalgia transport her into time machine, to watch the reel unfold like “pictures on a camera roll.”
 She talks about the value of some priceless gifts that are handed down from one generation to another; she takes pride in the stories that such “gems” tell to evoke fond memories of parents.
 Only the happy times have been shared in this book.